-- 6.22 The evaluation process should involve at least two people.
+- 6.20 The evaluation process should involve at least two people.
 Those involved should disclose all interests, business and otherwise, that might impact upon their objectivity.
-If there is a potential conflict of interest then that person must withdraw from the tendering process. - 6.23 Those involved in making a decision must take care not to accept gifts or hospitality from potential suppliers that could compromise or be seen to compromise their independence. - 6.24 Full records should be kept of all criteria used for evaluation and for contracts over £25,000 a report should be prepared for the Finance and Audit Committee highlighting the relevant issues and recommending a decision.
-For contracts under £25,000 the decision and criteria should be reported to the Finance and Audit Committee. - 6.25 Where required by the conditions attached to a specific grant from the ESFA, the department's approval must be obtained before the acceptance of a tender. - 6.26 The accepted tender should be the one that is economically most advantageous to the School/Trust.
+If there is a potential conflict of interest then that person must withdraw from the tendering process. - 6.21 Those involved in making a decision must take care not to accept gifts or hospitality from potential suppliers that could compromise or be seen to compromise their independence. - 6.22 Full records should be kept of all criteria used for evaluation and for contracts over £25,000 a report should be prepared and provided to the Finance and Audit Committee on request highlighting the relevant issues and recommending a decision.
+For contracts under £25,000 the decision and criteria should be reported to the Finance and Audit Committee. - 6.23 Where required by the conditions attached to a specific grant from the ESFA, the department's approval must be obtained before the acceptance of a tender. - 6.24 The accepted tender should be the one that is most advantageous to the School/Trust, taking into account all relevant factors including pricing, timetable, quality of work and reliability of supplier.
 All parties should then be informed of the decision.